wp-plugins/simple-links/readme.txt

 1. Drag the "Advanced Sidebar Pages Menu" widget Or the "Advanced Sidebar Categories Menu" widget into a sidebar.

 == Frequently Asked Questions ==

+= How do you get the categories to display on single post pages? =

+There is a checkbox in the widget options as of version 3.2 that will display the same structure for the categories the post is in.

 = How do you edit the output or built in css? =